leighnorman/SQLportfolio/README.md

 # SQLportfolio
 This is my portfolio is show my SQL competence.
-I use SOQL (Salesforce's version of SQL) daily in my current position.
-Still, I wanted to test my original SQL skills.
+I did two projects: an analysis of a company's top employees and a cleanup of the 2018 NYC Central Park Squirrel Census.
+Clearly, two super-related datasets.
+Anyways, I chose the HR dataset because it was relatively clean.
+I could some basic checks, then start querying.
+It's similar to my current position's database: well-maintained, so no need to do prep work.
+On the flip side, the squirrel dataset was a bit ratty.
+Since this was collected by volunteers (thank you!), I expected it to have some issues.